 - Do not exchange reagents from different lots, or use reagents from other commercially available kits.
 The components of the kit are precisely matched as to achieve optimal performance during testing. - Make sure that all reagents are within the validity indicated on the kit box and are of the same lot.
+Never

-Never use reagents beyond the expiry date stated on reagents labels or on the kit box. - 3.
-CAUTION CRITICAL STEP: Allow the reagents and samples to stabilize at room temperature (18-30°C) before use.
-Shake reagent gently before, and return to 2-8°C immediately after use. - 4.
-Use only sufficient volume of sample as indicated in the procedure steps.
-Failure to do so may cause in low sensitivity of the assay. - Do not touch the bottom exterior of the wells; fingerprints or scratches may interfere with microwell reading. - 6.
-When reading the results, ensure that the plate bottom is dry and there are no air-bubbles inside the wells. - Never allow the microplate wells to dry after the washing step.
+- use reagents beyond the expiry date stated on reagents labels or on the kit box. - CAUTION CRITICAL STEP: Allow the reagents and samples to stabilize at room temperature (18-30°C) before use. - Shake reagent gently before, and return to 2-8°C immediately after use. - Use only sufficient volume of sample as indicated in the procedure steps.
+Failure to do so may cause in low sensitivity of the assay. - Do not touch the bottom exterior of the wells; fingerprints or scratches may interfere with microwell reading. - 7.
+When reading the results, ensure that the plate bottom is dry and there are no air-bubbles inside the wells. - 8.
+Never allow the microplate wells to dry after the washing step.
 Immediately proceed to the next step.
-Avoid the formation of air-bubbles when adding the reagents. - 8.
-Avoid assay steps long time interruptions.
-Assure same working conditions for all wells. - 9.
+Avoid the formation of air-bubbles when adding the reagents. - Avoid assay steps long time interruptions.
+Assure same working conditions for all wells. - 10.
 Calibrate the pipette frequently to assure the accuracy of samples/reagents dispensing.
 Always use different disposal pipette tips for each specimen and reagents as to avoid cross-contaminations.
-Never pipette solutions by mouth. - 10.
+Never pipette solutions by mouth.
 The use of automatic pipettes is recommended. - 11.
 Assure that the incubation temperature is 37°C inside the incubator. - 12.
 When adding samples, avoid touching the well's bottom with the pipette tip. - 13.
 When reading the results with a plate reader, it is recommended to determine the absorbance at 450nm or at 450nm with reference at 630nm. - 14.
-All specimens from human origin should be considered as potentially infectious. - 15.
-Materials from human origin may have been used in the kit.
-These materials have been tested with tests kits with accepted performance and found negative for antibodies to HIV 1⁄2, HCV, TP and HBsAg.
-However, there is no analytical method that can assure that infectious agents in the specimens or reagents are completely absent.
+All specimens from animal origin should be considered as potentially infectious. - 15.
 Therefore, handle reagents and specimens with extreme caution as if capable of transmitting infectious diseases.
 Strict adherence to GLP (Good Laboratory Practice) regulations can ensure the personal safety.
-Never eat, drink, smoke, or apply cosmetics in the assay laboratory.

-- Bovine derived sera may have been used in this kit.
+Never eat, drink, smoke, or apply cosmetics in the assay laboratory. - 16.
+Bovine derived sera may have been used in this kit.
 Bovine serum albumin (BSA) and fetal calf sera (FCS) are derived from animals from BSE/TSE freegeographical areas. - 17.
-The pipette tips, vials, strips and sample containers should be collected and autoclaved for 1hour at 121°C or treated with 10% sodium hypochlorite for 30minutes to decontaminate before any further steps for disposal. - The Stop solution (2M H2SO4) is a strong acid.
+The pipette tips, vials, strips and sample containers should be collected and autoclaved for 1hour at 121°C or treated with 10% sodium hypochlorite for 30 minutes to decontaminate before any further steps for disposal. - 18.
+The Stop solution (2M H_2SO_4) is a strong acid.
 Corrosive.
 Use it with appropriate care.
 Wipe up spills immediately or wash with water if come into contact with the skin or eyes.
-ProClin 300 used as a preservative can cause sensation of the skin. - The enzymatic activity of the HRP-conjugate might be affected from dust, reactive chemical, and substances like sodium hypochlorite, acids, alkalis etc. Do not perform the assay in the presence of such substances. - 20.
-Materials Safety Data Sheet (MSDS) available upon request. - 21.
+ProClin 300 used as a preservative can cause sensation of the skin. - 19.
+The enzymatic activity of the HRP-conjugate might be affected from dust, reactive chemical, and substances like sodium hypochlorite, acids, alkalis etc. Do not perform the assay in the presence of such substances. - Materials Safety Data Sheet (MSDS) available upon request. - 21.
 If using fully automated microplate processing system, during incubation, do not cover the plates with the plate cover.
 The tapping out of the remainders inside the plate after washing, can also be omitted.